 - U.S. authors will need to register their work before they can bring a suit for copyright infringement in federal court.

 - Foreign authors outside of the U.S. can sue for copyright infringement in the U.S. — though without copyright registration, they are not entitled to certain financial protections.

 - If you’ve registered your work in the U.S., you’re covered in the U.S. and other countries signed on to the Berne Convention.

-PRO TIP: Here’s where you can find the U.S. Copyright Office’s comprehensive rundown of its services and fees.
-Still curious about the money involved in independent publishing?
+PRO TIP: Here’s where you can find the U.S. Copyright Office’s rundown of its services and fees.
+Curious about the total cost of independent publishing?
 See our study on the average costs of self-publication.

 Now that you know a bit more about copyright, it’s up to you to take whichever steps you deem necessary to protect your work.

 We believe that a well-informed author is a productive author.
-If you want to keep something nearby so you never forget your copyright basics, please feel free to download our previously mentioned cheat sheet: the Guide to Copyright Registration.
+If you want to keep something nearby so you never forget your copyright basics, that’s what our cheat sheet is for.